-I own an Oculus Rift and am amazed at how great it is right now.
-It is well worth the $399 I paid for it (not to mention the $1700 I had to spend on a new laptop to run it) BUT that doesn't mean it's affordable for the masses yet.
+I own an Oculus Rift , which is the most common virtual reality headset, and I am amazed at how great the VR technology is right now.
+It is well worth the $399 I paid for it (not to mention the $1700 I had to spend on a new laptop to run it and all of the paid VR games) BUT that doesn't mean it's affordable for the masses yet.

 Many still consider it a novelty and a toy for people with disposable income.

-Mass adoption is a long way away and things will likely look way different than they do now when a critical mass of users start to join the party.
+Mass adoption is a long way away and things will likely look way different than they do now when a critical mass of users start to get their own virtual reality headsets and join the party.

-The Oculus Rift I'm using now will look antiquated in a few years I'm sure.
+The Oculus Rift I'm using now will look antiquated in a few years compared to the VR headsets of the future, I'm sure.

-The graphics, apps and games that currently seem amazing to me will be replaced by things much cooler.
+The graphics, apps and VR games that currently seem amazing to me will be replaced by things much more advanced and sleek virtual reality content.
 That doesn't mean savvy, forward thinking entrepreneurs like you and me shouldn't get in now and keep our thumb on the pulse of the industry.

-So, my recommendation to you is to be patient and be ok with the fact that adoption is still going to be very slow moving.
+So, my recommendation to you is to be patient and be ok with the fact that adoption into the VR industry is still going to be very slow moving.
 If you expect huge results soon, this might not be the industry for you.